elemel/fungeon-call/chapters/1/README.md

 # Chapter 1: Wallflower

-You have entered a dungeon, struggling to find your bearings using a conveniently provided map:
+You have entered a dungeon.
+You struggle to find your bearings using a conveniently provided map:

 ```
 ##########[###########]##############][#######]#[####################]########